 Beauty is in the details at Grand Canyon.
 Once your eyes adjust to the awe-inspiring view of the canyon in its entirety, you’ll begin to see the myriad elements that create one of the world’s seven natural wonders — its varied layers, the many curves of canyon walls, the differing degrees of light and shadow, the mighty Colorado River far below, and the diverse vegetation that has adapted to this high desert setting.

 The park is home to hundreds of flowering plants including evening primrose, baby white aster, white violet, ground cherry, Indian paintbrush, and Rocky Mountain iris, which join more than 650 species of herbaceous wildflowers.
 Following a good winter coupled with some rain and snow, springtime is when canyon flowers are in bloom.
-With any luck, you’ll be here when cactus plants and trees are blooming with yellow, red, purple and white flowers — one of the most memorable sights in the American Southwest.

 Grand Canyon is one of the world’s most alluring photo destinations.
 Spring creates unique conditions for photo opportunities.